 If it is agreed that this is what should happen, it will be necessary for the beneficiaries to make a Deed of Family Arrangement.
 This will usually need to be done within 2 years of the date of the death.
 Further information can be found on the HMRC website at www.hmrc.gov.uk.
 This is something you will need detailed advice about.

-Speak to us or arrange a Free Initial Interview so we can understand the particular circumstances of the Estate with which you are concerned.
+Speak to us or arrange an Initial Interview so we can understand the particular circumstances of the Estate with which you are concerned.
 We will then be able to give you a well-informed estimate of our fees which we hope you will be pleased with.
 We do not charge a percentage of the value of the Estate but charge you only for the work we actually do.